Motley Fool Everlasting Portfolio Review

 About the Motley Fool

-The Motley Fool is one of the biggest financial media companies, specializing in financial news and investment advisory services.
+The Motley Fool is one of the biggest financial media companies in the world, specializing in financial news and investment advisory services.
 The company was started in 1993 by Tom and David Gardner, two brothers who shared their investing ideas on a simple website.

-The company has since grown into a financial media powerhouse with over 300 employees, over a dozen investment advisory services, and millions of monthly readers.
+The company has since grown into a financial media powerhouse with more than 300 employees, a dozen investment advisory services, and millions of monthly readers.

 We have reviewed a few of the company’s most popular premium services.
 We started with our Motley Fool Stock Advisor review and eventually started reviewing services like Rule Breakers, Motley Fool Options, and Rule Your Retirement.